Posted on

 Available product category attributes

-• category – Can be either the category id, name or slug.
+• category – This can be either the category id, name or slug.
 To be used in [product_category]

 • limit – determines the number of categories that will be displayed.
 Example – [products _categories limit="3"]

 • columns – determines the number of columns that will be displayed.
-Default is 4.
+The default is 4.

 • hide_empty – this will hide empty categories.
 The default is “1” which will hide empty categories.
 Set to “0” to show empty categories. .Example – [products _categories hide_empty="1"]